Mileage expenses can be created from both the web and the mobile app.

 From the web:

-Click New Expense and navigate to the Mileage tab.
+Click New Expense and navigate to the Distance tab.
 You will then see the option to have the expense calculated by either entering the number of miles or using the map.
-Please note that you are only able to create an expense with a map when using the website.

 You can then choose whether you want to create expenses by :